StaticSharp/FFMpegInstaller/README.md

 GPL is not viral here
 ---------------------
 According to the [GPL FAQ][gplffaq-1], merely calling GPL'd executable from your program does not force you to adopt GPL for your code.
 Moreover, software installers [are not required][gplffaq-2] to do so either.
-This package is ultimately meant to be a Nuget-friendly installer for the ffmpeg.
+This package is ultimately meant to be a NuGet-friendly installer for the ffmpeg.

 [mit]: https://opensource.org/license/mit/
 [gplffaq-1]: https://www.gnu.org/licenses/gpl-faq.en.html#MereAggregation